From 1968 to the present: the history of ISVR Consulting

 In August 2011, the University of Southampton changed its faculty structure.
 The teaching and research part of the Institute of Sound and Vibration Research became an Academic Unit within the new Faculty of Engineering and the Environment, and now shares many administrative and financial staff with the other Academic Units in the faculty, while ISVR Consulting continues as an Enterprise Unit carrying out consultancy and commercially funded contract research.
 The new faculty now has an Assistant Dean for Enterprise to support and promote the activities of ISVR Consulting and the other enterprise units.
 This reflects an increasing recognition of enterprise activities within the University.
-The Wolfson Building now houses the offices of four of the Faculty‘s Enterprise Units in the ‘Enterprise Zone’ : not only ISVR Consulting but also the Research Institute for Industry (RIfI), nC2 and E&E Partners.
-The Wolfson Unit for Marine Technology and Industrial Aerodynamics (WUMTIA) has now moved to Boldrewood, close to the new towing tank, and the Auditory Implant Centre (formerly the South of England Cochlear Implant Centre) have moved to the building next door (B19).
+The Wolfson Building now houses the offices of four of the Faculty‘s Enterprise Units in the ‘Enterprise Zone’: not only ISVR Consulting but also the Research Institute for Industry (RIfI), nC2 and E&E Partners.
+The Wolfson Unit for Marine Technology and Industrial Aerodynamics (WUMTIA) has now moved to Boldrewood, to be close to the new towing tank, and the Auditory Implant Centre (formerly the South of England Cochlear Implant Centre) has moved to the building next door (B19).

 So what has changed over the years…?

 … Well the equipment for a start.
 Back in 1968 noise surveys were done with a B&K 2203 sound level meter on a neck strap, possibly with an octave-band filter set attached, with a Nagra 3 or IV-S reel-to-reel tape recorder slung over a shoulder.
 The Nagra alone contained 12 D-size NiCad rechargeable batteries.
 The equipment was ‘portable’ but would probably have been condemned under today’s manual handling guidelines.
 When you’d done a noise survey you certainly felt it.

 In 1968 reports were written long-hand for our secretaries to type up on IBM Golfball typewriters, sometimes using Roneo stencils if a client wanted a lot of copies.
 Where would we have been without Sellotape and Tippex?
-Until recently, all those paper reports were still in our archive room, but we have recently scanned all the old WUNVC, ADAU and ACHCU paper reports for archiving as soft copies alongside our more recent word-processed reports.
+Until recently, all those paper reports were still in our archive room, but we have now scanned all the old WUNVC, ADAU and ACHCU paper reports for archiving as soft copies alongside our more recent word-processed reports.